 Most skin conditions can be prevented or easily treated if caught early.
 A good skin care regimen is a must for people suffering from high blood sugar.

-Few tips to help to keep the skin healthy and in preventing skin conditions in diabetes:
+Few tips for good skin care to keep the skin healthy; preventing skin conditions in diabetes:

 3. Keep the skin dry and clean.

-14. Use room humidifier, to add moisture to the heated indoor air to prevent dry skin when the temperature drops.
+19. Use room humidifier; add moisture to the heated indoor air to prevent dry skin when the temperature drops.

-22. Use sunscreen with a SPF of 30 or higher to protect your skin from sun.
-Wear warm gloves and shoes during the colder months.
+20. Use sunscreen with a SPF of 30 or higher to protect your skin from sun.
+Wear warm gloves and shoes during colder months.

-23. These tips shall help you in keeping your skin healthy and in averting several skin complications of diabetes.
+These basic skin care tips shall help you in keeping your skin healthy and in averting several skin complications of diabetes.